Peer Pressure and Substance Abuse

 Perhaps your coworkers invite you to happy hour every week.
 Even though you know you are struggling with alcohol use disorder, you continue to go due to the prodding of your peers.
 Or, maybe a family member has been using illicit drugs like cocaine or heroin for some time now.
 Perhaps he or she is pressuring you to give it a try.

 Our peers have quite a strong influence on us, perhaps stronger than most people realize.
 Of course, people can have a positive influence on others.
 Positive peer pressure certainly exists, in which individuals may influence their peers in positive ways.
 But, far too often, negative peer pressure finds its way into the lives of adults all over the world.
 Individuals can encourage their struggling friends to consume an alcoholic drink despite the negative effects of that action.

 If you find that a particular social group in your life is encouraging you to get involved in risky behavior, such as drug and alcohol misuse, it is important to distance yourself from these individuals.
 Continuing to spend time with those who engage in drug and alcohol abuse can lead to long-term addiction problems in your own life.

 Whether you succumb to peer coercion to use substances as an adolescent or an adult, there is still a wide range of short- and long-term direct and indirect effects.
 Since there are many different types of substance addiction, the physical effects of addiction can vary.
 Regardless of the substances an individual may use, some of the health consequences of substance abuse can be seen across various types of addiction.

 Short-term effects of drug or alcohol abuse may include:

 - Difficulty sleeping

 - Heart attack

-Peer pressure and substance abuse can also have indirect effects on the people taking the drugs and on the people around them.
+Peer pressure and addiction can also have indirect effects on the people using the drugs and on the people around them.
 These effects can be related to:

 - Decision-making ability